xcart/xcart-docs/_pages/kb_en/modules/google_product_feed.md

    ![shopping-groups.png]({{site.baseurl}}/attachments/ref_2gQBB6qM/shopping-groups.png)

-2. Search for a product attribute name you want to assign to a group in the SEARCH bar
+2. Locate the product attribute that you want to assign to a group.
+Use the SEARCH bar to find the required attribute if applicable.
 3. Choose a matching group in the **Google shopping group** drop-down
 4. Click **Save changes**